G

 Gemini grounds answers through Google Search when the model decides external data is needed.
 Inside the Gemini chat app, that grounding is what powers the "Show sources" feature.
 If you're optimizing for Gemini, you're effectively optimizing for the Google index it grounds against.

-What This Means If You Want To Get Cited
+What This Means If You Want to Get Cited

 Three things matter, and they're all downstream of the four-step loop above.